1234224576/handsontable-meteor-1.3-react/README.md

-Handsontalbe on Meteor 1.3 with React demo
+Handsontable on Meteor 1.3 with React demo
 -------------------------------------
 ### Initial setup
 ```sh